CTFEDs/grid-workshop/blurb.md

 **The workshop**

-Open Design Cape Town ( http://opendesignct.com/ ) says that design is the unifying thread that links innovation, education and community as the building blocks of a sustainable, inclusive, prosperous society.
-Front-end development is how we bring to life those designs.
-Go us! 🙌

-Since the web's beginnings developers have used all manner of techniques to control the layout of web pages.
-From tables, to floats, to `inline-block` and all manner of positioning and display properties, these techniques have all had one thing in common: they are by and large hacks. :)
+Since the web's beginnings front-end developers have used all manner of techniques to control the layout of web pages.
+From tables, to floats, positioning, and display properties, these techniques have all had one thing in common: they are by and large hacks.

-First we had widespread browser adoption of flexbox.
-Now we have modern standards for CSS layouts with CSS Grid.

-In this workshop we will learn how to use grid for laying out web pages and components.
+As a result design on the web has been difficult because of a lack of real tools for creating layouts.
+With the advent of Flexbox and latterly CSS Grid, we are finally getting tools to do design on the web.
+Join us for an afternoon exploring CSS Grid layouts.

 ---